codemonger-io/ed448-verifier/README.md

 An [Ed448](https://datatracker.ietf.org/doc/html/rfc8032#section-5.2) verifier written in [Rust](https://www.rust-lang.org).

-This crate does nothing but wraps the [`ed448-goldilocks`](https://crates.io/crates/ed448-goldilocks) crate which undertakes all the complicated arithmetics in an implementation of [`Verifier`](https://docs.rs/signature/latest/signature/trait.Verifier.html) of the [`signature`](https://crates.io/crates/signature) crate.
+This crate does nothing but wraps the [`ed448-goldilocks`](https://crates.io/crates/ed448-goldilocks) crate which undertakes all the complicated arithmetics in an implementation of the [`Verifier`](https://docs.rs/signature/latest/signature/trait.Verifier.html) trait of the [`signature`](https://crates.io/crates/signature) crate.

 As this crate has not been audited for security at all, use it at **YOUR OWN RISK**.